Fr0zyyy/Nekoo/README.md

 #Threads in Nekoo
 There's an configuration folder named **config** with **config.yaml** the threads are multipled by your CPU cores if your device is  weak please put threads to 2 or 1
-> Maximum suggested threads is 16, if you put higher number than 16 it can harm your device due to overload
+> Maximum suggested threads is 16, if you put higher number than 16 it can harm your device due to overload.

 > I am **not responsible** for any actions taken by users of this application.
 Nekoo is intended for **educational and ethical testing** only.
 Any use of the tool in unauthorized or illegal activities is strictly prohibited.
 The website shown in the demo video was used **only for testing purposes** and does not represent any real-world service or site.
 Always ensure you have proper authorization before conducting any tests.

+## Version
+**1.0.0-BETA**

 ## License
 [![Mozilla License](https://img.shields.io/badge/License-MPL-green.svg)](https://www.mozilla.org/en-US/MPL/2.0/)